moonlight-stream/Internet-Hosting-Tool/README.md

 # Moonlight Internet Streaming Helper
-* Enables Moonlight streaming over the Internet with no manual configuration required
+* Enable Moonlight streaming over the Internet with no configuration required
 * Troubleshoot streaming issues with the included testing tool

 # How to Use